 - Next, save the code.

 - Afterward, close the Visual Basic window.
 After that press Alt + F8.

 - When the Macro dialogue box opens, select the following macro in the Macro name.
 Click on Run.

 - A pop-up dialog box will appear, go to the worksheet & select the range you desire.
 Click OK.

 - Finally, the execution brings the result.

-- VBA to Delete Column in Excel (9 Criteria)
+- How to Delete Every Other Column in Excel

 - How to Delete Empty Columns with Header in Excel